eliminmax/colortest/README.md

-A series of tiny, non-interactive programs written in various languages that all output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern.
+A series of tiny, non-interactive programs written in various languages that all output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern, and generate it following a specific procedure.

-So far, I've implemented it in C, POSIX Shell, Python 3, Node.js, Perl, Rust, Java, and brainfuck.
+So far, I've implemented it in C, POSIX Shell, Python 3, Javascript (Node.js), Perl, Rust, Ruby, Java, and Brainfuck.
+Future plans include x86_64 Assembly with Linux syscalls, Go, C#, Oil, elvish, and possibly C++.

+I am experienced with some of those languages, and others I learned barely enough to implement this program as I was working on them.

 ## Questions and Answers